Remove Bad Emails to Avoid Temporary Blocking

 Following these simple yet crucial tips you can reduce the risk of temporary block for invalid addresses and improve your email deliverability:

 - Sort out your email collection process.
 This is what you should start from.
 Forget about harvesting or buying email lists (a true spammer’s tactic and direct way to ISPs blocks).
 Put a signup form on your website and let people subscribe themselves.
-Ideally, you should setup a double opt-in process to avoid bad and misspelled emails.
+Ideally, you should setup a confirmed opt-in process to avoid bad and misspelled emails.
 Or, add an email confirmation field to your form if you use a single opt-in process to catch and block mistyped email addresses.

 - Verify old lists.
 If you have not emailed to your list for a year or more, it’s a good idea to check old emails for validity before sending a message to them.
 At least, you will identify a portion of dead emails on your list.
 Download Advanced Email Verifier now and clean out your list before you email to it.